 Exports of essential oils increased by 17% to €616m and exports of electrical machinery, appliances and parts jumped by 24% to €250m.

-he US was the main non-EU destination as it accounted for 25% of total exports in February.
+The CSO said the EU accounted for 58% of total goods exports in September, while the US was the main non-EU destination as it accounted for 22% of total exports during the month.

 Meanwhile, imports of petroleum plunged by 47% in September, while imports of other transport equipment, including planes, dived 82%.
 Imports of organic chemicals, however, jumped by 86%.